 I have to say that I wasn't overly familiar with songs like "Diary" (originally performed by Bread) and "Old Fashioned Love Song" (Three Dog Night).
 I've heard them on the radio over the years, but they weren't songs I ever went back to for a second listen.
 In fact, I had never previously heard Nilsson's original take of "Remember," either.
 In other words, a lot of songs here are really fresh sounding and in some ways almost new to me.

-I wasn't expecting much from this album.
-I didn't care for King For A Day and what I really have always wanted from Micky is a rock album.
-Perhaps that is his next project, but Remember is a good way to pass the time until it comes.
+Remember arrives after 2010's King For A Day, but what I really have always wanted from Micky is a rock album.
+Perhaps that is his next project, but Remember is a great way to pass the time until it arrives.
 It's available for sale on Amazon and other online outlets, and is downloadable on iTunes.

-Feel free to check out this link which covers all Micky Dolenz items in this blog, including reviews of Remember, interviews and coverage of the concert in New York City that was done to promote the album (which was also recorded)...and more.
+Feel free to check out this link which covers all Micky Dolenz items in this blog, including reviews of Remember, interviews, and coverage of the concert in New York City (which was recorded) to promote the album.

 Here's a picture of a shirt being sold at Mike's UK dates.

 And check out this recording of Mike's show in Glasgow, Scotland on October 26.

 Michael Nesmith played the first show of a short UK tour last night (October 26) in Glasgow, Scotland.
 Here is the Glasgow set list: